 Note: This is a sponsored post in collaboration with Drive Now

 You may learn this through trial and error – but you don’t want that.
-In this article, we’ll provide you with some tips on keeping your pup safe in the summer heat and keep your summer outing fun!
+In this article, we’ll provide you with some tips on keeping your pup safe in the summer heat and keep your summer outing fun for everyone, including your pup!

 Take Care of Those Paws

-You might not feel the extremely heated road and sand directly because you’re wearing flip-flops or beach sandals, but think about how uncomfortable it is for your dog’s feet.
-If it’s hot underfoot (and your dog isn’t small enough to be carried), consider applying a paw wax product or shoes before hitting the shores.
+You might not feel the extremely hot road and sand directly because you’re wearing flip-flops or sandals, but think about how uncomfortable it is for your dog’s feet.
+If it’s hot underfoot (and your dog isn’t small enough to be carried), consider applying a paw wax product or socks before hitting the beach.

 Consider Buying a Life Vest for Your Dog